Pictures

 © Ralph E. Cobb 2009 All Rights Reserved

-The VZ–58 knife bayonet is unusual in being made from a casting, rather than a forging.
-The press catch is in the crosspiece, initially eliminating the need for a steel pommel.
-However, the lack of a pommel resulted in broken grip scales, as was encountered with the AKM Type I bayonet, because soldiers are pathologically drawn to use the bayonet as a hammer.
+The VZ–58 knife bayonet was initially made as a forging, however, the manufacturing process was later changed to use investment casting.
+The press catch is in the crosspiece, eliminating the need for a pommel.
+However, the lack of a pommel resulted in broken grip scales, as was also encountered with the AKM Type I bayonet, due to the tendency for soldiers everywhere to use the bayonet as a hammer.
 Later production featured a full-length tang that extended rearward to protect the grip scales.

 There is a surprising amount of variation in the construction of these bayonets.
-Crosspiece length, tang length, grip materials, and number of rivets securing the grip scales varied throughout production.
+Crosspiece length; tang length; grip material; and, number and placement of rivets securing the grip scales varied throughout production.
 Leather scabbards also exhibit many variations in color and surface.
-In addition to standard types, dress bayonets exist, along with a vinyl scabbard for use on a chemical/nuclear battlefield.
-The Finnish M1962 bayonet was patterned on the Czech VZ–58 design.
+In addition to standard types, dress and presentation bayonets exist, along with a vinyl scabbard for use on a chemical/nuclear battlefield.
+The Finnish M1962 bayonet was closely patterned on the Czechoslovak VZ–58 design.

 Home Navigation Button